 Some of the primary benefits of using accounting software for small businesses are that it cuts down on redundant data entry, saves you a lot of time as a business owner, and helps you to keep more accurate records.

-Certain industries, such as construction, manufacturing, and wholesale distributors, have their own brands of accounting software that’s specific to those industries.
+Certain industries, such as construction, manufacturing, and wholesale distributors, have their own brands of accounting software that are specific to those industries.
 However, more general small businesses should feel comfortable using more standard accounting software that can be used across different industries.

 What Are Some Tasks That Can Be Done With Accounting Software?